shalzz/shalzz.github.io/content/blog/dharmalaya/index.md

 <figcaption>View from a village near Dharmalaya</figcaption>
 </figure>

-[Dharmalaya][0] is 6-acre eco-campus located near a Village in Bir, Himachal Pradesh.
+[Dharmalaya][0] is 6-acre eco-campus located near a village in Bir, Himachal Pradesh.
 The institute is intentioned as an alternate school with their main focus being on contemplative arts and teachings of the traditional practises of natural building and agriculture in-addition to now integrating that with